 Total GMAT Score: 200-800

 Preparation is essential to your success on the GMAT.
-Luckily, there are a number of ways to prepare for the exam:
+Luckily, there are several ways to prepare for the exam:

 Give yourself enough time.
 It is recommended to begin studying for the GMAT at least six months before you need to begin applying to MBA programs.